 Historically, money laundering is in existence since almost 2000 years.
-But it gained prominence in 1920’s when a powerful accountant of the Italian Mafia in United States hired the laundromats to disguise the nature of the financial transactions.
+But it gained prominence in 1920’s when a powerful accountant of the Italian Mafia in United States hired the laundromats.
+The accountants disguised the nature of the financial transactions.

 What is Anti Money Laundering ?